kelvinyangli/kelvinyangli.github.io/_pages/about.md

   - /about.html
 ---

 I am a research fellow at the School of Computing, the Australian National University, Canberra.
-I work under the supervision of Kee Siong Ng.
+I work under the supervision of Associate Professor Kee Siong Ng.
 I am also part of the Software Innovation Institute (https://sii.anu.edu.au/).
 My research areas including graph theory, theoretical computer science, machine learning, differential privacy and homomorphic encryption.

-Before joining ANU, I completed a Bachelor of Arts degree and a Master of Science degree at the University of Melbourne, under the supervision of Sanming Zhou and Deborah King.
-I completed a Doctor of Philosophy degree at Faculty of Information Technology, Monash University under the supervision of Kevin Korb and Lloyd Allison.
+Before joining ANU, I completed a Doctor of Philosophy degree at Faculty of Information Technology, Monash University (Clayton), under the supervision of Dr. Kevin Korb and Dr. Lloyd Allison.
+I also have a Bachelor of Arts degree (majored in philosophy and mathematics) and a Master of Science degree (majored in mathematics) at the University of Melbourne.
+My master research project in graph theory was supervised by Professor Sanming Zhou and Professor Deborah King.